TychoTheTaco/Twitch-Drops-Bot/README.md

 ### Docker

+#### Tags

+`latest` - The latest development version.
+This includes all commits from the `dev` branch.

+`latest-release` - The latest release version.
+This includes all commits from the `master` branch.

+`vX.X.X` - Specific release versions.

+#### Pull the image

-Pull the latest image with `docker pull ghcr.io/tychothetaco/twitch-drops-bot:latest`.
+Pull the latest release image with `docker pull ghcr.io/tychothetaco/twitch-drops-bot:latest-release`.

 #### Starting the container